nebari-dev/nebari-docs/docs/docs/tutorials/creating-cds-dashboard.md

 Analyzing data provides insights, and a dashboard stitches these insights into a meaningful story.
 Fortunately, there are many great open source dashboards tools out there that you can use to organize and display your data in an engaging and digestible way.

 In this tutorial, you'll learn how to create a new dashboard with [Panel](https://panel.holoviz.org/) within Nebari.
-You'll also learn how to share your newly created dashboard with other users with [ContainDS Dashboards](https://cdsdashboards.readthedocs.io/en/stable/) (CDS Dashboards).
+You'll also learn how to share your newly created dashboard with other users with [CDSDashboards](https://cdsdashboards.readthedocs.io/en/stable/) (CDS Dashboards).

 :::note
 Currently, CDS Dashboards supports `Panel`, `Bokeh`, `Voila`, `Streamlit`, and `Plotly`.